Whitsunday Yacht Hire – A Guide for First-Time Visitors

-If you’ve always wanted to rent a yacht in the Whitsundays but are not true where to start welcome!
-Whitsunday yacht hire can be confusing so if you want to know how it works, this post is for you.
+If you’ve always wanted to rent a yacht in the Whitsundays but are not true where to start, welcome!
+Whitsunday yacht hire can be confusing, so if you want to know how it works, this post is for you.
+We asked our friends Emily and Shane who are experienced sailers and Queensland locals to share their tips.

 We’ll go through the ins and outs of hiring a yacht in the Whitsundays, and what to consider when making a booking, including how to get the best rate.
 Also included are some of the best things to explore when you get there.